carpentries-incubator/reproducible-publications-quarto/_episodes/07-plots-figures.md

 ![path error details](../fig/07-path-error-details.png)

 This is a path error.
-The reason we're seeing this is that our paper is located in the report/source directory while our test document was automatically created in the project root directory.
-The path from the report/source directory to the data we're trying to read is not correct any longer.
+The reason we're seeing this is that our paper is located in the report directory while our test document was automatically created in the project root directory.
+The path from the report directory to the data we're trying to read is not correct any longer.

 We can fix this by adding the correct relative path: